 Throughout puberty, patients often seek treatment for this condition when the deformity becomes more visible and difficult to hide.
 Of course, it is more difficult for men to hide it, but women struggle regardless.

-Pectus carinatum patients are prone to have behavioral abnormalities and personality changes.
+Pectus carinatum patients are prone to behavioral abnormalities and personality changes.
 Society sometimes affects us and can change our vision for ourselves very drastically.

 Pectus carinatum can cause symptoms and effects in children and teenagers, and the disorder is primarily aesthetic.